ScooloV/bbpedia/docs/core_rules/rules_and_regulations.md

 #### SKILLS

-Skills improve a player's performance in key areas, be it granting them a free re-roll in specificc situations, or allowing them to modify a dice roll.
+Skills improve a player's performance in key areas, be it granting them a free re-roll in specific situations, or allowing them to modify a dice roll.
 Some players begin their career with natural talents that are represented in this way - others develop new Skills as they improve during a league.

 #### TRAITS